brechtbilliet/brechtbilliet.github.io/_posts/2022-09-21-simple-angular-dialogs-with-the-cdk.md

 The CDK provides us with 2 things that we can use for creating modals:

-1. The [**portal**](https://material.angular.io/cdk/portal/overview): This is a piece of UI that can be dynamically rendered to an open slot on the page
+1. The [**portal**](https://material.angular.io/cdk/portal/overview): a piece of UI that can be dynamically rendered to an open slot on the page
-2. The [**overlay**](https://material.angular.io/cdk/overlay/overview): This is something we can use to create dialog behavior: It supports position strategies, we can configure a backdrop, and it has some basic functionalities that we can leverage for our modal that we don't want to write ourselves.
+2. The [**overlay**](https://material.angular.io/cdk/overlay/overview): to create dialog behavior: It supports position strategies and backdrop behavior and provides some additional basic functionalities to leverage our modal.
-Most importantly, it will render a div with a class `cdk-overlay-container` at the bottom of the `body`element where the dialog will be rendered in.
+Most importantly, it will render a div with a class `cdk-overlay-container` at the bottom of the `body` element where the dialog will be rendered in.
 That way, an overlay is never clipped by an `overflow: hidden` parent.

 ## Getting started